bgarnb/bgarnb.github.io/_talks/talk4.md

 location: "Corfu, Greece"
 ---

-A talk inspired by my dissertation ** Learning through Making an Educational Game: effects on the Computational Thinking Development and student Motivation **.
+A talk inspired by my dissertation ** Learning through Making an Educational Game.
+The effects on Computational Thinking Development and student Motivation **.